 Top Solar myths explained

-With any technology in the world, there always naysayers, unbelievers and doubters that spread common misconceptions and myths about the unexplained.
+With any technology in the world, there are always naysayers, unbelievers and doubters that spread common misconceptions and myths about the unexplained.
 In this article, we tackle these 'solar myths' head-on:

 "Renewable energy is too expensive"